 size of the house affect the kind of roles you sing?

-I like to sing in the big theaters, but this really is a technical
+I like to sing in the big theaters, but this really is a technical problem

-of resonance.
 This can affect the control of the voice because if the time is too short

 or too long, it’s dangerous for the voice.

 BD: Do you

-look for certain spots in each opera house which are the best, and then
+look for certain spots in each opera house which are the best, and then gravitate

-[Laughs] No, no. It’s easy to see immediately how your voice is going to respond,
+No, no. It’s easy to see immediately how your voice is going to respond,

 and that depends on the power of the voice and the projection.
 Many

 things come together to give the true sound that you hear in the house.

 Voices like mine sound better in big theaters.
 It would reverberate

 too much in a small theater.
 For instance, big voices like mine are

 BD: Can stage